TrevorNWatson/SwiftSMSDocumentation/source/index.html.md

 Parameter|Description|Location
 ------|------|-----
-accountKey|Your Swift SMS Gateway account key|URL
+AccountKey|Your Swift SMS Gateway account key|URL
-destinationNumber|Cell number to receive the text message|URL messageBody|Body of the message to send|BODY
+DestinationNumber|Cell number to receive the text message|URL MessageBody|Body of the message to send|BODY

 ### Returns